xtawfik/gha-switcher/README.md

 2. **Daily Use**:
    - Use "GHA Switcher: Switch GitHub Account" to switch gh CLI auth
+   - **Smart switching**: The extension remembers your sessions and only asks for re-authentication when tokens expire
    - Your GitHub CLI will automatically use the selected account

+3. **Maintenance**:
+   - Use "GHA Switcher: Refresh Account Token" when you need to manually refresh tokens
+   - Tokens are automatically managed by VS Code's authentication system

 ## Settings